-On July 31, 2014 (or in the case of Mr. Hite, February 1, 2015), we entered into substantially similar employment agreements with each of our named executive officers.
+Each of our named executive officers is party to a substantially similar employment agreement with the Company.
 The employment agreements provide for (i) a base salary; (ii) participation in our annual bonus plan and (iii) employee benefits and fringe benefits generally made available to all of our employees.
-The employment agreements initially expired on July 31, 2018 (or in the case of Mr. Hite, February 1, 2019), but have been renewed for successive one-year terms thereafter.
+With the exception of Mr. Hauser, each of our named executive officer's agreements have one-year terms that are subject to annual renewal.
+The employment agreement for Mr. Hauser will expire in March 2024 and provides for one-year renewal terms thereafter.
 The employment agreements also provide for the reimbursement of all reasonable business expenses incurred by a named executive officer on our behalf.

 The employment agreements contain customary confidentiality, invention assignment and non-competition covenants.
-The non-competition covenant restricts our named executive officers during their respective employment term and for a period of one-year thereafter from soliciting our customers or employees and from competing with us anywhere where we or the named executive officer conducted business during the 12-month period immediately preceding such executive's termination.
+The non-competition covenant restricts our named executive officers during their respective employment term and for a period of one-year thereafter from soliciting our customers or employees and from competing with us anywhere where we or the named executive officer conducted business during the 12-month period immediately preceding such executive's termination